 2-Day Biennial Review Meetings

-Purpose / Goal: Identification of emerging themes, issues, and initiatives that should be considered and potentially adaptively applied to our Management Strategies over the next two years in order to improve the success and efficiency of meeting our Bay Agreement commitments.
+Purpose / Goal: Identification of emerging themes, issues, and initiatives that should be considered and potentially adaptively applied to our Management Strategies over the next two years in order to improve the success and efficiency of meeting our Watershed Agreement commitments.

 When: Two day meeting.
-Nominally heldJanuary of odd years (i.e. at the beginning of each biennial program review)
+Normally held in January of odd years (i.e. at the beginning of each biennial program review)

-Who: Inclusive meeting open at to all.
-Emphasis on attendance by Management Board, GIT Chairs and members, Advisory Committees, STAR, Local Government officials.
+Who: Inclusive meeting open -to all.
+Lead for this should be with the Principal Staff Committee (PSC).
+Emphasis on attendance by Management Board, GIT Chairs and members, Advisory Committees, STAR, Local Government officials as support to the PSC.

 Objectives:

-Identification of lessons learned based on broad retrospective review of successes and failures at Bay Agreement implementation over the previous two years.
+Identification of lessons learned based on broad retrospective review of successes and failures of Bay Agreement implementation over the previous two years.

 Identification of recent past and expected near-term future scientific understanding/technical developments, changes in funding sources, and legal/regulatory/policy initiatives that should be considered to improve future success rate over the next two years.